milesj/boost/docs/common.md

 - `name(withoutExtension?: boolean): string` - Return the file name (with optional extension) or folder name.
 - `parent(): Path` - Return the parent folder as a new `Path` instance.
+- `path(): FilePath` - Return the current path as a normalized string.
 - `prepend(...parts: string[]): Path` - Prepend path parts to the beginning of the current path and return a new `Path` instance.
 - `toString(): FilePath` - Return the current path as a normalized string.